Do you have bed bugs, or just some other pest that has invaded your home?

 Here are some areas to check:

 - In lamps and lampshades

 - Around picture frames

 - Around baseboards and in the cracks or corners of your walls

 These are only a few examples of areas to inspect for signs of bed bugs.
 They can hide in many types of furniture as well, so look thoroughly.

-If you’re still not sure whether you have bed bugs or not, or if you’d like us to come and help you get rid of them, please call us today or check out our Bed Bug Control service.
+If you’re still not sure whether you have bed bugs or not, or if you’d like us to come and help you get rid of them, please call us today or check out our bed bug removal options.

 Once you know you have this pest, that’s only half the battle.
 Properly controlling and exterminating bed bugs is difficult, but we’re here to help!